track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 #### Benefits

-Trackasia Native makes some use of threads, but not as much as it should.
+MapLibre Native makes some use of threads, but not as much as it should.
 With OpenGL it's not using shared contexts, though it does a lot of work in the Layers to prep for the GL work that has to be done on the main thread.
 So it's not terrible, but it obviously could be better.

 Mobile devices, even the really cheap ones, now have a lot of CPU cores and a lot of opportunity for work to be done off the main thread.
 Maps have an embarassing amount of high level parallelism.
 It's worth periodically analyzing the performance to see what might be updated for data loading.